Esri/dynamic-situational-awareness-qt/docs/README.md

 <img src="./images/dsa-find-feeds.png" alt="Find" width="300" /><br>*Find tool*

-The Find under `Feeds` in Map tools helps you quickly locate specific tracks from dynamic feeds.
+The `Find` tab under `Feeds` in Map tools helps you quickly locate specific tracks from message feeds.

 - Select a feed type (for example, `Friendly Tracks - Land`) from the message feed type dropdown.
 - Enter all or part of a message feed to search.